 These little fruit taste just like a cucumber and have a nice fresh crunchy texture.
 They're great for pickles, stirfry, & they look really good whole in salads.
 Everyone who tries them thinks they're great!

-We like to put out a bowl of them (whole) for nibbles at parties, and Kate has been pickling the (large) surplus for use as gherkins.
+We like to put out a bowl of them (whole) for nibbles at parties, or try them halved as the perfect garnish for a G&T.

-Grow outdoors in a very sunny spot, or really much better under cover .
+Grow outdoors in a sunny spot, or will really take off under cover .

 We like searching for interesting things to grow that are good to eat too.
 Achocha is one of these - an unusual vegetable from South America that is remarkably easy to grow.
 It is impressively productive, loves our variable UK summers, and can be used raw in salads when small a bit like a cucumber.